ThunderBall7/SDtech/README.md

-# SDBlog (Blog Web App)
+# Algosium Blog (Blog Web App)

-Welcome to SDBlog, a modern web application for blogging built with React.js(Vite), Tailwind CSS, Firebase, React Router DOM, Redux.js/Toolkit and redux
+Welcome to Algosium Blog, a modern web application for blogging built with React.js(Vite), Tailwind CSS, Firebase, React Router DOM, Redux.js/Toolkit and redux

 ## About

-SDBlog is a user-friendly interface coupled with modern design to offer an nice blogging experience.It allowsusers to create, read, update, delete, publish their content seamlessly.
+Algosium Blog is a user-friendly interface coupled with modern design to offer an nice blogging experience.It allowsusers to create, read, update, delete, publish their content seamlessly.

 ## Features